vbaconnet-ledger/developer-portal/_docs/transport/tutorial-2-web-bluetooth.md

 In this section, we will guide you through the creation of an application that will call a smart contract to read and write.

 ## Prerequisites
-Before startint, make sure you have gone through the [prerequisites](../prerequisites).
+Before starting, make sure you have gone through the [prerequisites](../prerequisites).

 ### Send Ether token to your Ledger Nano ethereum account
 To send some ethers on the Ropsten network, go to one of the ropsten faucet websites: